barisione-biso/MillenniumDB/doc/internals/file_manager.md

 - The global object is initialized when a model (e.g. `QuadModel`) is constructed.

-- When working with files, you need to ask for a FileId.
+- When working with files, you need to ask for a FileId or TmpFile.

+    - If you want to use your private buffer (depends on each thread) then you need to ask for a TmpFile, otherwise you can ask for a FileId

     - Most of the time you use the FileId ID to ask for pages in the `buffer_manager`.